haddasbronfman/cloudland-otel-workshop/README.md

 2. Run `node --require ./src/tracer.js src/app.js`
 3. Choose a city and go to `http://localhost:3000/proxy/:city` (e.g berlin, dublin, jerusalem, etc.)
-4. Verify you get an answer from the express server.
+4. Verify that you get an answer from the express server.
 5. Now we want to see the traces that were produced because of this action!
-6. Go to `http://52.201.225.118:16686/` - this is the port jaeger is listening to on our AWS machine. you should see Jaeger UI.
+6. Go to `http://52.201.225.118:16686/` - this is the port jaeger is listening to on our AWS machine.
+   You should see Jaeger UI.
 Jaeger is the backend we used to store & present the traces.
 7. To see your traces, choose your application name under 'Services' and press 'Find Traces' button.

 ![Jaeger](Jaeger.jpg)

 ## Step 4 - Do you have docker installed? let's work localy

-Until now we used a collector and a backend (Jaeger) that runs on an already prepared AWS machine I created for you.
+Until now we used a collector and a backend (Jaeger) that run on an already prepared AWS machine I created for you.
 Now let's see how to run both the collector and Jaeger locally on your machine using docker.

 1. Copy this file to `otelWorkshop/src/otel-config.yaml`.
-This is a configuration file for open telemetry collector.
+This is a configuration file for the open telemetry collector.

     ```yaml
     # otel-config.yaml